paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 ## Building the escrow program - Alice's Transaction

 ### Setting up the project
 Head over to the [template repo](https://github.com/mvines/solana-bpf-program-template), click `Use this template`, and set up a repo.
 The Solana ecosystem is still young so this is what we've got for now.
+Vscode with the Rust extension is what I use.
 Additionally, go [here](https://docs.solana.com/cli/install-solana-cli-tools) to install the Solana dev tools.

 If you don't know how to test solana programs yet, remove all the testing code.
 Testing programs is a topic for another blog post.
 Remove the testing code in `entrypoint.rs` as well as the `tests` folder next to `src`.
-Lastly, remove the testing dependencies from `Cargo.toml`.
+Lastly, remove the testing dependencies from [`Cargo.toml`](https://doc.rust-lang.org/book/ch01-03-hello-cargo.html?highlight=cargo#creating-a-project-with-cargo).
 It should now look like this:

 ```toml
 [package]